Planning Your Trip

 How Do I Get to Champaign-Urbana Illinois?

 Most travelers coming to the IEI fly to Chicago or Detroit and then to Champaign-Urbana.
-When you make your airline reservations, you can ask your travel agent to give you a connecting flight to Champaign Willard Airport (CMI).
+When you make your airline reservations, you can check on a connecting flight to Champaign Willard Airport (CMI).
 Do not take a taxi from Chicago or Detroit to Champaign-Urbana since these cities are 3-6 hours away by car.
 You can take a bus from Chicago O’Hare airport.

 The University of Illinois Willard Airport (Airport Code: CMI) serves the Champaign-Urbana area.